See You in Person!

 The regular enrollment fee for this four-day event is $1,275.
 The enrollment fee includes most meals but does not include hotel accommodations.

-That there is a $30 processing cancellation fee.
-Cancellations must be made 30 days prior to the start of the Institute or by June 17, 2022 to receive a full refund.
+To cancel your registration, please email us at email@example.com.
+There is a $30 processing cancellation fee.
+No refunds will be issued.
 For all payment inquiries, please contact the Student Services dept. via phone at 1-800-752-0881 or email at firstname.lastname@example.org.

 The Institute will be held at the Hilton Sacramento Arden West, 2200 Harvard St, Sacramento, CA. Participants will enjoy this high-quality, family-friendly hotel, especially with its close proximity to the Arden Fair Mall and the California State Fair & Food Festival, which runs July 15-30!